 - On-page SEO

-This deals with optimization and improvement of your current website pages.
+This deals with the optimization and improvement of your current website pages.

 - Technical factors